 So Why Train The Rider Unmounted?

-Every sports person will train away from the competition arena.
+Every sportsperson will train away from the competition arena.
 Riders certainly do the same.
 But, riders tend to do hours of the same.
 Dressage training in circles on an arena, having riding lessons over and over again.
 I even know of riders who only ride when an instructor is in their area once every two months.
-Progress can be slow when the focus is only on the horse and not in the rider.
+Progress can be slow when the focus is only on the horse and not on the rider.

-Dressage training starts with the basics, forward movement, equal stepping, pushing through from the hind quarters and balanced.
+Dressage training starts with the basics, forward movement, equal stepping, pushing through from the hindquarters, and balance.
 The horse is trained to be flexible both laterally and longitudinally.
-The horse is trained to use his hind quarters and be soft and balanced in front.
+The horse is trained to use his hindquarters and be soft and balanced in front.
 The horse is trained to move away from pressure and be sharp with their response.
 The horse is trained in the basics before advanced training starts.
-So why doesn't it happen as easily as it sounds?
+So why doesn’t it happen as easily as it sounds?

 The rider is the team player that needs to train themselves first.
 The rider often neglects to train themselves in the basics.
-The rider needs to be flexible in all body parts but especially through the pelvis and lower back.
-The rider needs to have a strong core to maintain stability through the spine so the can apply aids with independent isolation.
+The rider needs to be flexible in all body parts, especially through the pelvis and lower back.
+The rider needs to have a strong core to maintain stability through the spine so they can apply aids with independent isolation.
 The rider needs to have ambidextrous skills in strength and efficiency.
-The rider needs endurance, coordination, synchronization in all postural as well as dynamic muscles.
+The rider needs endurance, coordination, and synchronization in all postural as well as dynamic muscles.
 The rider needs to manage pain from injury or muscle soreness.

 Training unmounted has huge advantages over just training mounted.
-My Applied Posture Riding program will train you to train yourself.
+My Applied Posture Riding Membership Program will train you to train yourself.
 If you want to chat about your riding, contact me, I love this topic.